CoderAS-ru/hass-neatsvor/README.md

 ## Installation

+### Via HACS

+1. Find and install the "Neatsvor" integration in **HACS** (default repository).
+2. Restart Home Assistant.

-### Via HACS (Recommended)
+### Via HACS (Custom Repository)

+If the integration is not available in your HACS list, you can add it manually:

-- Add this repository to HACS as a custom repository
+1. Add this repository to HACS as a custom repository.
-- Install the Neatsvor integration
+2. Install the Neatsvor integration.
-- Restart Home Assistant
+3. Restart Home Assistant.

 ### Manual Installation